Funk rock: 1990s

-In the late 90s, Vermont-based jam band Phish began incorporating funk influences into their sound, creating a style dubbed "cow funk".
+In the late 1990s, Vermont-based jam band Phish began incorporating funk influences into their sound, creating a style dubbed "cow funk".
 This style can be heard prominently on their 1998 release, The Story of the Ghost.

-Some Britpop bands experimented with funk, mainly in terms of bass lines, including Blur.
+Some Britpop bands also experimented with funk, mainly in terms of bass lines, including Blur's song "Girls & Boys", from the album Parklife (1994).

 2000s–present

+During the 2000s, Red Hot Chili Peppers, N.E.R.D.
+Electric Six, and Lenny Kravitz released funk rock albums.

-In 2005, Defiance Douglass, a vocalist, musician, producer & songwriter (commonly known as "The Dark Soul of Funk/Rock"), formed Exiles of the Nation (also known as EOTN) in Atlanta, Georgia, with a new brand of art/psychedelic Funk/Rock titled "ExileMusik", which incorporates elements of other genres as well.
-Beginning in 2006, Exiles of the Nation have released 19 albums, the latest being 2022's "The Obstacle Curse".
-Defiance Douglass/Exiles of the Nation are also a part of the P-Funk collective.
-Their 2nd album released in 2008, "Escape From Trap City", is usually regarded as their most infamous.
+In 2005 Defiance Douglass, a vocalist, musician, songwriter and producer, formed Exiles of the Nation (also known as EOTN) in Atlanta, Georgia, with a new brand of art/psychedelic Funk/Rock titled "ExileMusik", which incorporates elements of other genres as well.
 Their 2021 album, "Liquidation", also made the Top 10 of several "Best of 2021 Funk Albums" lists.

-The wave of Britpop revival/baggy revival bands in the 2010s, such as Peace, experimented with funk.
-Peace's second album Happy People features numerous elements of funk, mainly in terms of basslines.
+The wave of Britpop/baggy revival bands in the 2010s, such as Peace, also experimented with funk.
+Peace's second album Happy People features numerous elements of funk, mainly in terms of bass lines.
 In 2010, a group called I Set The Sea On Fire formed in Sheffield, incorporating elements of funk and other genres into their music.

 In 2014, Prince formed a new backing band, 3rdeyegirl.
 Their brand of funk rock was featured on their 2014 release, Plectrumelectrum.